+Wireworms are the larvae of click beetles and a common pest found in field and vegetable crops.
 Adult click beetles overwinter in the soil and emerge in the early spring, around late April to early May.
-Each female lays between 200 and 400 eggs between late May and early June, depositing those eggs on the soil surface down to a depth of 15 cm, or nearly six inches.
+Each female lays 200 to 400 eggs between late May and early June, depositing them on the soil surface down to a depth of 15 cm (nearly 6 inches).

 Because of their long and somewhat variable life cycle, it’s important to note that a field infested with wireworms is likely to contain populations at all growth stages, at the same time.